JacobSalvi/software-analytics-bug-triaging/README.md

 ```shell
 python3 ./src/scraper/issues_scraper.py
 ```
-The data is already stored in the repository in `/data/raw_parsed_issues_1.tar.gz` and `/data/raw_parsed_issues_2.tar.gz`, so this step is not necessary.
+For convenience, given that the scraping takes a significant amount of time, the data is already stored in the repository in `/data/raw_parsed_issues_1.tar.gz` and `/data/raw_parsed_issues_2.tar.gz`.

 ### Issue compressing
-In order to be store the raw scraped data on Github, we need both to split it and compress it.
+In order to store the raw scraped data on Github, we need both to split it and compress it.
 ```shell
 python3 ./src/utils/data_splitter.py
 ```